fernandoseguim/MassTransist.DynamoDbIntegration/README.md

 This is an unstable version and your use  it is at your own risk.

-...this documentation will be updated soon
+...this documentation will be updated soon.